Xentrk/x3mRouting/README.md

   13. Run the **ip rule** command to validate RPDB rules.

 ## Introduction
-The options of **x3mRouting** include selective routing features for LAN Clients and IPSET Lists.
+The options of **x3mRouting** include selective routing features for LAN Clients, VPN Servers and Clients.

 #### 1. LAN Client Routing